 I've previously owned highly ranked portables such as the Sangean 803A/Realistic DX-440 and the Kaito KA-1103.
 I find the Tecsun PL-600 to be better than both.
 It can actually stand in for a general coverage communications receiver.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Tecsun PL-600.
+We collect prices paid by real hams over the years to help you estimate the value of new a used Tecsun PL-600.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Tecsun PL-600 might be around:
+Based on historic data, today's second-hand price of the Tecsun PL-600 is around: